Copyright 2025, ChadTough

 “Sam kept going months on end,” said Makis Sobel-Drum.
 “If he can do that, then I can keep going in the marathon relay.”

-For Steve Levine and his family, the gesture was deeply moving.
+For Steve Levine and his family, the gesture has been deeply meaningful.

 “To honor Sam and to keep his memory alive, I really don’t have the words to describe it,” he said.
 “We were humbled.
 We were honored.”